-2.2.4 North-south reliability
+2.2.4 North south reliability

 Wellington's north-south network has a national strategic importance in terms of providing a primary access route into the region and to Wellington's CBD.
-State Highway One goes right to the airport and also serves the port, it is the main connector to the South Island and overseas for the southern part of the North Island.
-Consultation undertaken as part of the Western Corridor study identified safety and reliability as key factors for the north-south strategic transport network.
+Consultation undertaken as part of the Western Corridor study identified safety and reliability as key factors for the north - south strategic transport network.